trufflesuite/truffle/packages/contract-schema/README.md

 [@truffle/contract](https://github.com/trufflesuite/truffle/tree/develop/packages/contract) uses a
-formally specified<sup>[1](#footnote-1)</sup> JSON object format to represent Ethereum Virtual Machine (EVM) smart contracts.
+formally specified<sup>[1](#footnote-1)</sup> JSON object format to represent supported smart contracts.
 This representation is intended to facilitate the use of general purpose smart contract abstractions (such as @truffle/contract) by capturing relevant smart contract information in a persistent and portable manner.